Health and Safety

 Standard incandescent swimming pool light bulbs require approximately 500 watts of electricity to displace enough light to illuminate a standard sized swimming pool.
 The amount of watts needed to operate these lights cause a great amount of heat to go through the light fixture.
 This heat reduces the life of the light bulb inside, which can only last for up to 2000 hours at best.
 The heat also causes a vacuum effect within the fixture that can suck water into the fixture, causing it to damage the entire unit.

 LED (Light Emitting Diode) automated color-changing pool and spa lights feature LED technology and is leading the way in energy efficient lighting, while offering the greatest savings in lifetime value, quality of light, and controllability.
 With LED lighting, combinations of individual colored LEDs are mixed and matched to achieve a vibrant spectrum of colors.
 These combinations are power sequenced to illuminate and cycle through colors at varying speeds, and in different sequences of color.
 LEDs offer super efficiency while being brighter than traditional incandescent pool lights.
-LED pool lights only output fewer than 40 watts of electricity and can last 30,000 hours or more, minimizing replacement cost and disposal.

 Lighting Comparison